 - American opportunity credit.
 The basic credit amount and modified adjusted gross income limit on eligibility are unchanged.

 - Above-the-line deduction for tuition and fees.
-This break expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+This break, which expired at the end of 2016, has been extended to 2017.

 Meal costs for day care providers.
-For 2017, the rates for standard meals and snack rates have, for the first time, been decreased slightly:
+For 2018, the rates for standard meals and snack rates have decreased slightly for Hawaii; they are unchanged for Alaska and the other 48 states:

 - States other than Alaska and Hawaii: $1.31